isaacrbls/ReportIt-Web/webuidraftjs_wdb/RECAPTCHA_FIX_GUIDE.md

 ## Files Modified

-- ✅ `app/forgot-password/page.jsx` - CAPTCHA temporarily disabled
+- ✅ `app/forgot-password/page.jsx` - CAPTCHA is active and working
-- 📝 `lib/recaptcha.js` - Contains site key (update this with new key)
+- ✅ `lib/recaptcha.js` - Updated to use Google's test keys (works on localhost)

 ## Important Notes